jdubbski/pipeline/README.md

+### Bitbucket Pipeline CI/CD Process

 This will outline configuration steps needed in order to configure pipeline

+Before you begin, it goes without saying that before you can automate anything, you must:

+- fully understand the manual deployment process
+- communicate with developers, understand what testing they currently do, what tools do they use, what would they like to use
+- communicate with QA team and get same answers to questions above